Frequently asked questions (FAQs)

 I have already applied to London Met but my offer is still conditional, what should I do?

-I have a place at London Metropolitan University, can I change to a different course?
+I have a place at London Metropolitan University but can I change to a different course?

 This may be possible.
-We will need to check your qualifications for the other course your are interested in, and confirm that places are available.
-Please call our undergraduate admissions team on +44 (0)20 7133 4207.
+We will need to check your qualifications for the other course you are interested in, and confirm that places are available.
+Please call our undergraduate enquiries team on +44 (0)20 7133 4200.

 What financial support might I be entitled to?